kossnocorp/switcher/README.md

   query: { ref: 'twitter' },
   // The hash
   hash: 'recap',
-  // The route meta information (copied from the route definition; in this case undefined)
+  // The route meta information (copied from the route definition; in this case empty)
-  meta: undefined
+  meta: {},
+  // The landing information; it tells how the app gets landed at the location
+  landing: { redirected: true }
 }
 ```